fsspec/jupyter-fsspec/docs/index.md

 The config file has a list of sources, where each item needs a name and a path URL.
 The name is a unique identifier, so it should not be duplicated.
-The type of filesystem `fsspec` should construct is required in the path URL as the protocol `file://` etc. If you provide the `protocol` argument it will be ignored.
+The type of filesystem `fsspec` should construct is required in the path URL as the protocol `file://` etc. For local filesystems, when the path is provided with no prefix in the protocol URL e.g. `memory://` or `file://`, the filesystem will be instantiated at the root of the corresponding filesystem.
+If you provide the `protocol` argument it will be ignored.

 Lastly, you can pass additional arguments to the `fsspec` filesystem contructor by using the `args` and/or `kwargs` keys.
 You can check the `fsspec` docs for the available options that